DanielBautista7799/comp423-course-notes/docs/tutorials/go-setup.md

 * Primary author: [Daniel Islas](https://github.com/DanielBautista7799)
 * Reviewer: [Emily Chen](https://github.com/emsesc)

-Suggestion: add some details or an introduction here about what people will learn/do in this tutorial.
+This tutorial is a walk-through on how you go through setting up a Go development environment using Docker dev containers in VS code.
+By the end of this guide, you’ll have a fully functional environment to write, compile, and run a “Hello COMP423” program in Go without having to install Go on your local machine.

 ## 1. Prerequisites
-**Host Machine Setup Only**
+### **Host Machine Setup Only**

 - Install [Docker](https://docs.docker.com/engine/install/) (for containers)
 - Install [Visual Studio Code](https://code.visualstudio.com/download) (editing and Dev containers)